OutlierVentures/H2O/README.md

 ### Deployment

+*Containerisation + production server in development on the `deploy` branch.*

-To deploy use the `live` branch.
+To deploy yourself (currently at your own risk, uses dev server), switch to the `live` branch.

 Expose ports `4200` and `8545`.
 The app will be accessible at `[YOUR_PUBLIC_IP]:4200`.
 The code has not yet been audited – deploy at your own risk.

-The app is currently deployed using a Werkzeug dev server.
+The `live` branch uses a Werkzeug dev server.
 This is not safe for production.
 If you want to go production-ready, use a WSGI HTTP server like [gunicorn](https://gunicorn.org/).
-When ready, the app will be switched to this.
+Likewise, frontend runs an Angular dev server, which you will need to switch to a production server.
+This is currently in development on the `deploy` branch.

 ## Roadmap

+1. Containerise and set up on production server (0.9.6).
-1. Make UI in line with Outlier Ventures branding (0.9.6).
+2. Make UI in line with Outlier Ventures branding (0.9.7).
-2. Containerise (0.9.7).
 3. Regulatory & publish (1.0.0).